 Best Latex Mattress

 Side Sleeping7.4Back Sleeping7.6Stomach Sleeping7.7Responsiveness9.6Motion Dissipation7.8Cooling8.6Longevity8.3Mattress Type:HybridBed-In-A-Box:NoFirmness Level:Firm (60 Pa/mm)See all our test resultsUpper Comfort Foam @ Lumbar:LatexThe best latex mattress we've tested is the Saatva Latex Hybrid.
 It has a simple design, with pocket springs for support, topped with a layer of organic latex and an organic wool quilted top.
-This design delivers a versatile blend of support and pressure relief, making it a good choice for most sleepers, including combination sleepers and partnered sleepers.
+This design delivers a versatile blend of support and pressure relief, making it a good choice for a range of people, including combination sleepers and partnered sleepers.
 That said, lighter side sleepers are the exception here, since they won't sink into the firm surface enough to cushion the shoulder.
 It's a bouncy, exceptionally responsive mattress, so moving around and shifting sleeping positions takes little effort.
 While you don't sink very far into it, it's also very contouring, so you feel like the surface is hugging you without holding you in place.

 This mattress is an especially good choice for hot sleepers, as it's one of the most cooling options we've tested.
 It transfers enough heat to keep you cool as you fall asleep, but particularly excels overnight, making it ideal for sleepers who often wake up overheated.
 Motion isolation is also a strong point.
 The bouncy latex layer means that you feel movement nearby momentarily, but it doesn't travel across the mattress, so your sleeping partner can rest even while you toss and turn.
 The dense latex layer makes this mattress very durable, as to be expected from the material.